min2ha/ukwa-site/content/target/64821/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Robin Walker Speech at Community Outreach event

 Minister Robin Walker gave a speech to French ex-pats at an Outreach Event in London in April 2018